Eighty Years' War, 1621–1648: Meuse campaign and failed negotiations (1632–1634)

-Finally, in 1632, Frederick Henry was allowed to deliver a significant hit by capturing Venlo, Roermond, and Maastricht during Meuse campaign in a pincer move to prepare for the conquest of the major cities of the Southern Netherlands.
+Finally, in 1632, Frederick Henry was allowed to deliver a significant strike by launching a Meuse campaign, in a pincer move to prepare for the conquest of the major cities of the Southern Netherlands.
 The initial move in his offensive was to have a reluctant States General publish (over the objections of the radical Calvinists) a proclamation promising that the free exercise of the Catholic religion would be guaranteed in places that the Dutch army would conquer that year.
 The inhabitants of the Southern Netherlands were invited to "throw off the yoke of the Spaniards".
 This piece of propaganda would prove to be very effective.
 Frederick Henry now invaded the Meuse valley with 30,000 troops.
 He took Venlo, Roermond, and Sittard in short order.
 As promised, the Catholic churches and clergy were left unmolested.
 Then, on 8 June, he laid siege to Maastricht.
 A desperate effort of Spanish and Imperialist forces to relieve the city failed and on 20 August 1632, Frederick Henry sprang his mines, breaching the walls of the city.
 It capitulated three days later.
 Here also, the Catholic religion was allowed to remain.

-The infanta Isabella was now forced to convene the southern States General for the first time since her inauguration in 1598.
+The Infanta Isabella was now forced to convene the Southern provinces' States General for the first time since her inauguration in 1598.
 They met in September (as it turned out for the last time under Spanish rule).
-Most southern provinces advocated immediate peace talks with the Republic so as to preserve the integrity of the South and the free exercise of the Catholic religion.
-A "southern" States General delegation met the "northern" States General, represented by its deputies-in-the-field in Maastricht.
-The "southern" delegates offered to negotiate on the strength of the authorisation given in 1629 by Philip IV.
-However, Philip and Olivares secretly cancelled this authorisation, as they considered the initiative of the southern States General an "usurpation" of royal power.
-They never intended to honour any agreement that might ensue.
+Most Southern provinces advocated immediate peace talks with the Republic so as to preserve the integrity of the South and the free exercise of the Catholic religion.
+A Southern States General delegation met the States General of the Republic, represented by its deputies-in-the-field in Maastricht.
+The southern delegates offered to negotiate on the strength of the authorisation given in 1629 by Philip IV.
+However, Philip and Olivares secretly cancelled this authorisation, as they considered the initiative of the southern States General a "usurpation" of royal power, and did not intend to honour any agreement that might ensue.